 - People who are undergoing cancer treatment often require care and assistance with their day to day living.
 This can carry on even after they have been cleared of cancer, especially in cervical cancer cases where there can be longstanding after-effects from the treatment.
 A successful legal claim will allow for a sum of money to compensate the carer for the care and assistance provided to date, and may provide for such future care as is necessary.

 - Many people often find themselves having to reduce their working hours, either temporarily during their treatment period, or permanently if there are ongoing symptoms.
 We can help recover lost earnings to reduce worry about financial hardship.

 - In cases where cervical cancer results in a fatality, bereaved families may suffer extreme hardship from the loss of their former loved one’s income.
 Even if the deceased mother didn't work, her loss will be greatly felt by her dependant family.
 Whilst nothing can adequately replace the loss of a mother or wife, compensation to help with household services can help keep family life running at this difficult time.

-If you or a family member have suffered serious injury as a result of delayed diagnosis of cancer call our specialist medical negligence solicitors on 0800 029 4804 or email firstname.lastname@example.org.
+If you or a family member have suffered serious injury as a result of delayed diagnosis of cancer call our specialist medical negligence solicitors by email firstname.lastname@example.org.